ualib/agda-algebras/algebras.lagda.rst

       as desired, where the penultimate equality holds by virtue of the fact that :math:`g` is a homomorphism. ☐

-Our formal implementation of :numref:`Obs %s <obs 5>` is presented in :numref:`obs 5 in agda`.
+We formalize :numref:`Obs %s <obs 5>` in the `homomorphisms module`_ of the agda-ualib_; see :numref:`obs 5 in agda`.

-Next we observe that the intersection of subuniverses is again a subuniverse, a fact that we prove formally in Agda in :numref:`obs 6 in agda`.
+Next we observe that the intersection of subuniverses is again a subuniverse, a fact that we prove formally in the `subuniverses module`_ of the agda-ualib_; see :numref:`obs 6 in agda`.

 .. _obs 6: